expo/turtle/README.md

 <hr />

+ > 🚨 This tool is specifically intended for the classic build service.
+We recommend [migrating to EAS Build](https://docs.expo.dev/build-reference/migrating/), which [also supports building on your own infrastructure](https://docs.expo.dev/build-reference/local-builds/).
+The final Expo SDK release to support Turtle was SDK 46.

 Turtle CLI is a command line interface for building Expo standalone apps.
 You can use it both on your CI and your private computer.

 - [Changelog](CHANGELOG.md)
 - [Contributing](CONTRIBUTING.md)